Search Courses

 KPE336H1 - Outdoor Physical Activity and Recreation

-This course introduces students to the natural environment of Ontario in the context of outdoor physical activity and recreation.
+In this course, students will experience to the natural environment of Ontario in the context of outdoor physical activity and recreation.
 This course provides an overview of the field skills for the developing outdoor leader.
-Students are introduced to wilderness recreation and travel, outdoor living, navigation, environmental ethics, and leadership.
+Students are exposed to wilderness recreation and travel, outdoor living, navigation, environmental ethics, and leadership.
 Students will develop skills for planning and managing hiking activities to lead a one-day trip into basic hiking terrain.

 Prerequisite: 3rd year standing